aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/findoptions/_index.md

 ### getConvertNumericData() {#getConvertNumericData--}

+<b>@deprecated.</b> Please use the 'convertNumericData' property instead.
 Gets or sets a value that indicates whether converting the searched string value to numeric data.

 ```javascript
 getConvertNumericData() : boolean;